mpoyraz/Udacity-Data-Engineering-Nanodegree/L4-Data-Pipelines-With-Airflow/P5-Data-Pipelines-With-Airflow/README.md

 They have decided to bring you into the project and expect you to create high grade data pipelines that are dynamic and built from reusable tasks, can be monitored, and allow easy backfills.
 They have also noted that the data quality plays a big part when analyses are executed on top the data warehouse and want to run tests against their datasets after the ETL steps have been executed to catch any discrepancies in the datasets.

 # Datasets
-In this project, we are working with 2 datasets that reside in S3.
+We are working with 2 datasets that reside in S3 for this project:
  - Song data: `s3://udacity-dend/song_data`
  - Log data: `s3://udacity-dend/log_data`